 Academic Advisement Center

-The Academic Advisement Center (AAC) team is here to assist you with questions regarding class scheduling, academic policies and program requirements.
+The Academic Advisement team is here to assist you with questions regarding class scheduling, academic policies and program requirements.
 Focused on your success at Medaille College, our goal is to help you graduate on time!

 Academic Advisement Center

 Fax (716) 884-0291

 Monday - Thursday, 8 a.m. - 8 p.m.

 Friday, 8 a.m. - 4 p.m.

 Monday - Friday, 8 a.m. - 4 p.m.